ai4os/ai4-docs/source/user/new-features.rst

 in the stack:

 * 📌 new unified AI module structure
-* 📈 usage stats (per user and per VO) are displayed in the Dashboard
-* 📈 support for secrets in the Dashboard (eg. Federated Learning server)
 * 📈 inference endpoints with OSCAR
+* 📈 inference endpoints with Nomad
+* 📈 try model endpoints with OSCAR
-* 📈 short-lived endpoints to try the modules
+* 📈 try model endpoints with Nomad
-* 📈 email notifications for deployments that take a longer to deploy
+* 📈 email notifications for training deployments that take a longer to deploy
 * 📈 new tool for image annotation (CVAT)
 * 📈 new tool for efficient video streaming (Kafka)